New Zealand’s employment market is picking up gradually from the global financial crisis - a trend that’s set to continue.

 So, is it a good time to be looking for jobs in New Zealand?
 Actually, yes, if you have the right skills.

-Overall employment in 2011 was up 3.1% from the low point in September 2009.
-And the unemployment rate had fallen to 6.3%, well below the OECD average of 8.2%.
+The unemployment rate had fallen to 6.2% at the start of 2013, well below the OECD overall average of 8.1%.
 (Our unemployment has been below the OECD average for over a decade).

 For the latest overview, visit the Ministry of Business, Innovation and Employment’s Market Update.